This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 A Look Into Vienna’s Districts

 When walking around Vienna, you’ll always know which district you are in, simply by looking at the closest street sign.
 The name of the road or square will be preceded by the number of the district.
-Below, in our detailed list of the best areas to stay in Vienna, we’ve included the number of each district next to its name.

 Our Favourite Hotels in Vienna

-Before going into detail about the best neighbourhoods to stay in Vienna, we’d like to share with you our favourite hotels in Vienna.
-Prior to that, though, here’s what we’ve come to realise about the capital of Austria.
+Prior to that, though, here’s what we’ve come to realise about the capital city of Austria.
 Several of the city’s hotels are valid reasons to visit Vienna in their own right.

 As you may or may not know, accommodation plays a huge role for us when we travel.
 Where we choose to stay is a big part of the whole experience.
-In this spirit, nowhere have we seen so many amazing hotels in one place, as we’ve experienced in Vienna.
-From themed to quirky to historic, Vienna hotels are unique in every way.

 Hotel Beethoven Wien

-Set in a historic building that was constructed in 1902, the 4-star family-run Hotel Beethoven Wien easily made it to the list of our favourite hotels of all time from the moment we stepped inside its cosy lobby, thanks to the warm welcome we received from Barbara – the managing director and, actually, the very soul of Hotel Beethoven – and every other staff member.
+From the moment we stepped inside its cosy lobby, we received a warm welcome from Barbara – the managing director and, actually, the very soul of Hotel Beethoven – and every other staff member.

-It’s no overstatement to say that Hotel Beethoven Wien encapsulates the very essence of Vienna in its six floors.
 Each of them has a different theme, related to art, culture and, of course, the musical heritage of Vienna among others.

-During our recent trip to Vienna, we spent four amazing days in the Beethoven room on the third floor and loved every bit of our stay.
 From the room’s themed decoration and the views it offered to the rooftops of Vienna to its impeccable cleanliness and utter comfort, we have nothing but praise and the warmest memories from our stay.

-Breakfast at Hotel Beethoven Wien features a wide selection of top-quality savoury and sweet treats.
 It’s served on the mezzanine floor, in an elegant space where the hotel also holds weekly classical music chamber concerts.
-In the same area, you can find free tea, coffee and cake throughout the day.

 One of our favourite things about Hotel Beethoven Wien is its convenient location, a stone’s throw from the vibrant Naschmarkt and Karlsplatz, one of Vienna’s main public transport hubs.

 Another great thing we love about this hotel is its warm bar on the ground floor.
 With its signature cocktails, warm colours and good music, LVDWIG Bar is a great place to relax and unwind after a day of sightseeing in Vienna.
-For us, it was also a refuge from the rain, as we were unlucky enough to have rainy weather throughout our entire Vienna trip.

 Hotel Beethoven Wien guarantees all this and we can’t wait to go back soon.